ABOUT THE FILM

-During this period, rural Sussex is hardly brimming with revolutionary sentiment and nor can it boast brooding peaks to stir the Romantic imagination.
-But William Blake's stay in the seemingly tranquil green and pleasant land - his first outside London - proves to be a singularly dramatic period in his life.
+During this period, rural Sussex is hardly brimming with revolutionary sentiment nor can it boast brooding peaks to stir the Romantic imagination.
+However William Blake's stay in the seemingly tranquil green and pleasant land - his first outside London - proves to be a singularly dramatic period in his life.

-Fleeing dire London poverty, the struggling engraver and his wife Catherine face an array of battles with perpetually confused locals, a mistrustful Patron, crippling illness and a calamitous encounter with a drunken member of the armed forces.
+Fleeing dire poverty, the struggling engraver and his wife Catherine face an array of battles with perpetually confused locals, a mistrustful Patron, crippling illness and a calamitous encounter with a drunken member of the armed forces.

-But this culture clash also inspires Spiritual renewal, a creative outpouring and ultimately an alternative National Anthem.
+This culture clash also inspires Spiritual renewal, a creative outpouring and ultimately an alternative National Anthem.

-Mainly told from Catherine Blake's viewpoint, this visually thrilling Drama captures the fervour & intensity of England's great visionary in full flight.
+Told from Catherine Blake's viewpoint, this visually thrilling Drama captures the fervour & intensity of England's great visionary in full flight.

 *Also includes a faery funeral.